bnmrmed/bnmrmed/README.md

 - 👋 Hi, Mohammed here
 - 👀 I’m interested in all that touches cloud native and kubernetes native
-- 🌱 I’m currently learning operatore on kubernetes
+- 🌱 I’m currently learning operators on kubernetes
 - 📫 How to reach me bnmrmed@gmail.com

 <!---